Fish friendly councils

 NSW Department of Primary Industries (Fisheries) is working with local councils to hold fish friendly workshops.
 The workshops look at ways councils can manage and build structures and undertake works in and around waterways that are friendly for fish and protect water quality.

-A pilot of this program is underway on the NSW North Coast during 2019-2020.
-The program aims to expand across NSW in Stage 2 of marine estate management strategy implementation (post June 2020).
+This program is underway on the NSW North Coast during 2019-2021.
+The program aims to expand across NSW in Stage 3 of marine estate management strategy implementation (post June 2021).

 Department of Primary Industries - Fisheries (DPI-F)